stark1tty/Awesome-Historic_al-Maps/readme.md

 - [TORA (Topographical Register at the National Archives) from The Swedish National Archives](https://riksarkivet.se/tora-english) - TORA consist of a geocoded register of historical settlement units in Sweden, and a linked open data service that connect historical sources and databases on the basis of geocoded settlements.
 [GitHub](https://github.com/Riksarkivet/tora)

 #### United Kingdom
+- [Aerial Archaeology Mapping Explorer (Historic England)](https://historicengland.maps.arcgis.com/apps/webappviewer/index.html?id=d45dabecef5541f18255e12e5cd5f85a) - The ‘Aerial Archaeology Mapping Explorer’ map gives people access to a compilation of archaeological mapping data collected by Historic England, and its predecessor organisations, over a period of over 30 years.
+The archaeological mapping has been collected from a variety of modern and historic aerial photographic sources.
 - [Digimap](https://digimap.edina.ac.uk/) (Requires UK University Log In) - Database viewer that includes a variety of Georeferenced Ordinance Survey Maps for the UK, as well as various modern basemaps, elevation and other data.
 - [Ordnance Survey National Grid maps, 1944-1971 (National Library of Scotland)](https://maps.nls.uk/geo/records/#zoom=5&lat=56.0000&lon=-4.0000&layers=0&b=0&point=0,0) - The most detailed Ordnance Survey maps after the Second World War, including all scales of mapping - 1:1,250, 1:2,500 and 1:10,560 for Scotland and London, and just 1:10,560 scale mapping for all other parts of England and Wales.
 NLoS have just put online out-of-copyright maps, published over 50 years ago.